k8-scalar/k8-scalar/docs/scalar/helloworld.md

 }

 ```
-Suppoose that je activate the Logging feature:
+Suppose that je activate the Logging feature:
 ```feature_model_config=Logging```

 Then, Scalar will start an Java object of the  `be.preuveneers.mobicent.scalar.config.MobiCentFeatureConfig` class and invoke the method